jammerware/final-react-router/README.md

 You may have noticed that The `ViewTweet` component has some interesting bugs.

-- No matter what text you enter for each tweet, the component always just displays "View Tweet".
+- No matter what text you enter for each tweet, the component always just displays "The text of the tweet" (not the actual text).
-- We can't currently see who the author of each tweet is.
 - There seems to be a Like button in this component, and the `render()` method of the component is displaying a property called `likeCount`.
 However, this count never seems to increase when the button is clicked.